 Together with consulting services, Universal SSH Key Manager makes it easy for customers to solve their key management issues.
 We can run the whole project for you, working with your application teams and identity & access management, cryptography, security engineering, operations, and/or IT transformation groups as needed, globally.
 We've run SSH key management projects in the US, UK, Germany, and Singapore, among others.

 SSH Risk Assessment is a high-impact and low-cost service to evaluate and assess the scope of an organization's SSH key management situation.
 It is conducted in the space of a few days without disruptions to the existing environment.
 We also provide the software free of charge to selected customers for self-evaluation, and to partners and auditors for evaluating SSH key management in their customers' environments.

 Universal SSH Key Manager

 Universal SSH Key Manager is our flagship product for managing SSH keys.
 It has been used by numerous large and mid-sized organizations for solving their key management problems.
 It is at least two years ahead of the competition in real-world deployments in large environments.
-It handles the entire life cycle for key-based access, and integrates to leading identity and access management systems, privileged access and privilege elevation systems, as well as SIEM and configuration management.
+It handles the entire life cycle for key-based access, and integrates to leading identity and access management systems, privileged access and privilege elevation systems, as well as SIEM (Security Information and Event Management) and configuration management.

 CryptoAuditor is a product that monitors, controls, and audits actions within encrypted communications protocols, such as SSH, RDP, and SSL.
 CryptoAuditor complements any SSH key management project by enabling visibility into encrypted communications to and from the corporate core resources.
 It also enforces tunneling policy, adds analytics and data loss prevention capabilities, and monitors access to internal systems by third parties such as consultants, outsourcing partners, and vendors maintenance personnel.